Tomas-Kaiser/articles/articles/how-to-handle-promises.md

     reject("I did not teach you promise properly!")
 ```

 We created the promiseObj, now we need to properly handle it.
-The old way (not necessary a wrong way) is to use .then() and .catch() method.
+The old way (not necessarily a wrong one) is to use .then() and .catch() method.
 With new ES6 syntax, we can use async/await key words to work with promises.

 **Older version**:
 ```javascript